Jamie Merisotis

 Frequently sought as a media commentator and contributor, his writing has appeared in The Washington PostThe New York TimesThe Wall Street JournalStanford Social Innovation ReviewWashington MonthlyPoliticoThe HillRoll Call, and other publications.
 He is currently a regular Forbes contributor.

 Previously, Merisotis was president of the nonpartisan, D.C.-based Institute for Higher Education Policy, which he co-founded.
-He also was executive director of a bipartisan national commission, appointed by the president and congressional leaders, to study college affordability.
+He was also the executive director of a bipartisan national commission, appointed by the president and congressional leaders, to study college affordability.
 Merisotis is the author of America Needs Talent, named a Booklist Top 10 Business book of 2016, and Human Work in the Age of Smart Machines, an Amazon bestseller released in 2020.

 Merisotis is past chairman and trustee emeritus of the Council on Foundations.
 He also is past chairman and investment committee chair of The Children’s Museum of Indianapolis, the world’s largest such entity offering exceptional learning experiences to transform the lives of children and families.